bartoszgorka/bartoszgorka.github.io/_posts/2021-06-30-business-doesnt-understand-technical-debt.md

   I want to emphasize that **debt should not be an excuse and an explanation**.
   **It is the entire team's role, both developers and business, to make decisions together, which will be the best for the company.**

-## BONUS [subscribers only]

-  Our situation can be compared to **[boiling a frog](https://en.wikipedia.org/wiki/Boiling_frog)**.
-  In just a few years, your system can reach a critical state.
-  You may not notice it because it will be something familiar to you.
-  Introducing changes will not be so problematic.
-  You know how to prepare a workaround and deliver the specific functionality.

-  **The new persons introduced to the project will be like a frog thrown into hot water.**
-  Their only focus will be to escape the project.
-  **The technical debt builds up gradually.**
-  The involved people are often unable or unwilling to react to a growing threat.

 ## Summary